Derafu Routing - Complete Usage Guide

 $result = $dispatcher->dispatch($match);

-Note: This is a very basic dispatcher, you should implement one by yourself.
+Note: This is a very basic dispatcher, you should implement your own.

 Advanced Usage